 Conditional Voter Registration (CVR)

 Eligible San Diego County residents who miss the voter registration deadline still have an option to vote.
-Under California Election Law, Conditional Voter Registration (CVR) allows a prospective voter to register and cast a provisional ballot.
+Under California Election Law, Conditional Voter Registration (CVR) allows a prospective voter to register conditionally and cast a provisional ballot.

 How this works:

-- Complete a conditional voter registration form
+- You will complete a conditional voter registration form

 - You will get a ballot and a green CVR provisional envelope